 - Drop the magnet into the box.
 If properly constructed, the magnet will jump around, repelled by all the other magnets.
 If it jumps upward, gravity will bring it down.

 - Carefully record all observations.

 - Analyze your data.
 Explain why your device can't stay in motion forever.

 - Interpret your findings in a detailed report.

-- Include interesting photos and bottled water samples in your science fair display.
+- Include interesting photos, diagrams and models in your science fair display.